 Open your hood and use a turkey baster to remove some brake fluid from the master cylinder.
 This is important as you do not want your master cylinder to overflow as you push the pistons out.

 Step 3: Remove the wheels from the car and release the bleed nut.

 Disc brakes will include a bleed nut on the caliper.
 On the other hand, Drum brake bleed screws will remain positioned behind the spin cylinder.

 Add a short length of transparent rubber hose and attach to your container and fasten the other end of the hose to the bleed screw on the brake most distant from the head cylinder.
 This is generally the rear, passenger-side (RR) wheel in cars.

 Now take a wrench to open the bleeder.
 Be exceptionally cautious as bleeders tend to hold, and they are easy to get damaged.
 A small quantity of brake fluid will begin coming out.

 As the person slowly pumps the brake pedal, pull the screw once the brake pedal reaches the floor.
 As you bleed out the brakes, make sure to add new brake fluid to the master cylinder so that the master cylinder is never empty.
 Repeat the procedure until the brake fluid coming out of the hose becomes transparent.

 Perform the same steps for every wheel, always starting from the one furthest away from the head cylinder.

-If you want to be extra careful, some people push alcohol through the braking system first prior to adding the new brake fluid, and then add the fresh brake fluid after to fully flush the brake fluid.
+If you want to be extra careful, some people push alcohol through the braking system first before adding the new brake fluid and then add the fresh brake fluid after to flush the brake fluid fully.

 Here are NuBrakes, we offer mobile auto technicians that will come to your home or office for brakes, oil, maintenance, and more so that you have the most convenient repair service while saving you time and money.